JGCRI/linear_pattern_scaling/README.md

 # Pangeo-Enabled ESM Pattern Scaling (PEEPS) for CMIP6 Earth System Models

 This repository houses the Jupyter notebook for Pangeo-Enabled ESM Pattern Scaling (PEEPS): a flexible tool for accessing CMIP6 Earth System Model (ESM) data via Pangeo without housing the entire archive in-house, and to process and perform linear pattern scaling on the data.
 Due to Pangeo's capabilities, this Jupyter notebook is effectively the dataset of patterns described in Kravitz and Snyder.
-The data set itself is housed on zenodo (DOI:nnn) due to size.
+The data set itself is housed on zenodo (https://doi.org/10.5281/zenodo.7139978n) due to size.
 Pangeo provides setup guides (https://pangeo.io/setup_guides/)

 ## Relevant citation
 Ben Kravitz and Abigail Snyder, Pangeo-Enabled ESM Pattern Scaling (PEEPS): A customizable dataset of emulated Earth System Model output.
 Submitted.